 - Do I have a plan for the marketing, promotion and distribution of my book?

 - Will this book help me advance my dream for writing full-time?

-Have at least five to seven reasons for why you’re writing a book in the first place because they will help you keep motivated when you feel isolated or when others question what you’re doing.
+Have at least four to seven reasons for why you’re writing a book in the first place because they will help you keep motivated when you feel isolated or when others question what you’re doing.

 Research Your Audience